kubeshop/tracetest/examples/quick-start-tempo-nodejs/readme.md

-# Quick Start - Node.js app with OpenSearch, OpenTelemetry and Tracetest
+# Quick Start - Node.js app with Tempo, OpenTelemetry and Tracetest

 This is a simple quick start on how to configure a Node.js app to use OpenTelemetry instrumentation with traces, and Tracetest for enhancing your e2e and integration tests with trace-based testing.
-The infrastructure will use OpenSearch as the trace data store, and OpenTelemetry Collector to receive traces from the Node.js app and send them to OpenSearch.
+The infrastructure will use Tempo as the trace data store, and OpenTelemetry Collector to receive traces from the Node.js app and send them to Tempo.

 ## Prerequisites